m2osw/iplock/README.md

 Later, the iplock system is sent new IPs to block or unblock via the firewall service:

-1. `BLOCK` -- add the IP to the database and the firewall; this is done by adding the IP to one of the sets; if the set is full, then a new set is created and added to the firewall
+1. `IPWALL_BLOCK` -- add the IP to the database and the firewall; this is done by adding the IP to one of the sets; if the set is full, then a new set is created and added to the firewall

-2. `UNBLOCK` -- remove the IP from the database and the firewall; this is done by removing the IP from one of the sets; if the set is empty and there are more than one for the same set, it gets removed (i.e. if we had to create a second set of an overflow, we want to remove such additional sets)
+2. `IPWALL_UNBLOCK` -- remove the IP from the database and the firewall;
+   this is done by removing the IP from one of the sets; if the set is empty and there are more than one for the same set, it gets removed (i.e. if we had to create a second set of an overflow, we want to remove such additional sets)

 The `iplock` tool is used to make edits to the `iptables` rules.

-The `ipcontroller` service is used to accept / receive `BLOCK` and `UNBLOCK` messages, manage the database, and run the iplock tool to update the rules.
+The `ipcontroller` service is used to accept / receive `IPWALL_BLOCK` and `IPWALL_UNBLOCK` messages, manage the database, and run the iplock tool to update the rules.

 The `ipload` tool reads configuration files and build the `iptables` rules.